GoogleCloudPlatform/podcast/site/content/post/episode-11-internet-of-things-with-jen-tong/index.md

 audioSize = 44179761
-categories = ["Internet of Things", "Machine Learning"] date = "2016-02-03T01:07:49Z" description = "In the eleventh episode of this podcast, your hosts Francesc and Mark interview Jen Tong, a Developer Advocate for the Google Cloud Platform, about the Internet of Things." draft = false episodeNumber = 11 hosts = ["Francesc Campoy Flores", "Mark Mandel"]
+categories = ["Internet of Things", "Machine Learning"] date = "2016-02-03T01:07:49Z" description = "In the eleventh episode of this podcast, your hosts Francesc and Mark interview Jen Tong, a Developer Advocate for the Google Cloud, about the Internet of Things." draft = false episodeNumber = 11 hosts = ["Francesc Campoy Flores", "Mark Mandel"]